xreic/hrla31-react-review/README.md

 * Refactor your functional component into a stateful class component

-## Exercise 5: Using Form Inputs to Update State
+## Exercise 5: Using Inputs to Update State

-* Inside of App.jsx, create an form
+* Inside of App.jsx, create two inputs
 * Build out some functionality that will allow you to set your first name and last name to the state object

 ## Exercise 6: Starting our Todo List Component